Acoustics in the relaxation zone (chillout room). How to design it to promote relaxation?

 Silence is not everything - what does rest sound like?

-in the picture, the SilenceMat insulation system
+in the photo: insulation system SilenceMat

-Ventilation - necessary but requiring control.
+Ventilation - essential, but requiring control.

 Sound masking - when silence needs support.

-Chillout room as a cohesive soundscape.
+The chillout room as a coherent soundscape.

 Nyquist Team